 Here are 8 mistakes parents make when their child is in depression:

 1. Not Acknowledging The Depression

 A basic mistake parents make is to not acknowledge their child’s depressed state.
 Many parents do not understand how critical this can be for their child.
 They don’t just seem to take their child’s condition seriously.

-Seeing the child sad and in low mood, even when they are in that state for most of their time, parents feel it’s just a part of their teenage years, and therefore, normal.
-This causes the child to bear all the pressure on their own and can even lead to something worse, as an intense emotional tear-down.
+Seeing the child sad and in a low mood, even when they are in that state for most of their time, parents feel it’s just a part of their teenage years, and therefore, normal.
+This causes the child to bear all the pressure on their own and can even lead to something worse, such as an intense emotional tear-down.